Optimizing for speed AND memory usage

 This is a no-brainer.
 The more effects - such as water ripples, etc - you have enabled at the same time, the more intensive CPU usage is going to be.
 Especially when using effects that are always playing.

 Use only the modules/widgets that you really need

 Nexus features eight useful modules (widgets) such as a talking Digital/Analog Clock that synchronizes your time with time servers on the internet, a Recycler, an Email Checker that supports SSL and multiple email accounts, a Weather Module, CPU, Net and RAM Meters and Wanda, a 'fortune cookie' animated fish!

-Nexus Ultimate and Winstep Xtreme also add a Battery Monitor module to this collection.
+Nexus Ultimate and Winstep Xtreme also add Battery Monitor, Calendar and Moon Phase modules to this collection.